 In the next year, I will be building our lab group at Penn State.
 I will be hiring a technician and postdoc (ideal start date is summer 2020).
 I am also recruiting graduate students for Fall 2020.
 Both of these job openings will be officially posted on the HR website in early February.

-I will also be hiring a lab technician/manager who will work closely with me to get the lab up and running smoothly.
+I am hiring a lab technician/manager who will work closely with me to get the lab up and running smoothly.
 This person will be responsible for supporting the diverse research projects in the lab and will also be in have ownership of experiments with legumes and rhizobia.
 A Bachelor’s degree in Biology, Ecology, Plant Science, Microbiology, Environmental Science, or related field is required.
 Candidates with a master’s degree in one of these fields will also be considered.
 Baseline competencies in computing and the willingness to learn collaborative software (e.g., SLACK, google docs, electronic lab notebooks) are required.
 Prior experience working with plants and/or microbes is desirable as well as experience with basic molecular biology techniques such as DNA and RNA extractions.
 I am looking for a technician/manager that is organized, creative, and independent, and that works well in both lab and field environments.

 Postdoc: Link to official AD and to apply!